 So, Mr. Connolly, a 16 year old boy, cracked an egg on the back of Mr. Anning’s head and the resulting reaction by Mr. Anning and his people, as detailed in this article by Briana Ellison and found on Washingtonpost.com:

-I don’t like the idea of assaulting people.
-I don’t like the idea of hitting them with an egg… or a tomato… or whatever.
+I thinks its fair to say no one likes the idea of assaulting people.
+I certainly don’t like the idea of someone hitting another person with a fist, an egg, a tomato, or whatever.

 But you know what I hate even more?

 Fifty people killed by a maniac with a semi-automatic weapon -and some 50 more in critical condition- and then hearing some loudmouth ignorant politician justify the actions of this homicidal maniac as the victims getting what they deserved.

 But to some, the egging was a deadly sin.
 James Woods, no stranger to right wing frothing, denounced egg boy’s actions.
 So too did actor Dean Cain, who stated on twitter: I would have knocked that kid cold.